dev-aniketsingh/singhaniket98/README.md

 ### Hi there 👋

 ### I am Aniket.
-I am currently a senior at Youngstown State University majoring in Computer Science with minor in Mathematics, and Data Analytics.
+I am a graduate student at Youngstown State University.
+I am majoring in Mathematics with specialization in Statistics.
+I have completed my Bachelor's of Science in Computer Science with minor in Mathematics, and Data Analytics.
-- 🌱 I’m currently learning Machine Learning and Statistical Learning
+- 🌱 I’m currently learning Machine Learning and Statistical Learning.
 - 🦉 I'm a Night owl
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love weightlifting, playing guitar, portrait photography, long boarding, and trading.